 Maintains Gut Health:

 Shallaki provides instant relief from the symptoms caused by chronic gut ailments like Ulcerative Colitis, Irritable Bowel Syndrome (IBS), and Crohn’s Disease.
 As per Ayurveda, digestive issues are caused due to imbalances in digestive fire or Pachak Agni.
-Shallaki aid in correcting those issues by correcting the Sita or cold properties.
+Shallaki aids in correcting those issues by correcting the Sita or cold properties.
 Regular intake of Shallaki treats constipation and rectal bleeding.

 Also Read: Digestive Health: 5 Amazing Herbs For Uplifting Gut Health And Function-Infographic